phpMv/ubiquity/docs/contributing/coding.rst

 .. important::

    You can import this standardization files that integrates all these rules in your IDE:
-     - Eclipse: download:`phpMv-coding-standards.xml </contributing/phpMv-coding-standards.xml>`
+     - :download:`Eclipse </contributing/phpMv-coding-standards.xml>`
-     - PhpStorm: download:`phpMv-coding-standards.xml </contributing/phpMv-coding-standards-storm.xml>`
+     - :download:`PhpStorm </contributing/phpMv-coding-standards-storm.xml>`

 .. |br| raw:: html